- ARC handshake failing between devices

 Problem Description

 Your Apple TV 4K audio drops out randomly when connected through HDMI ARC or eARC to a soundbar or AV receiver.
 The video continues playing but sound disappears for a few seconds then returns.
-This happens unpredictably across different apps and content types, making viewing frustrating.
+This happens unpredictably across different apps and content types, making viewing annoying.

 Symptoms